TACC/tacc_stats/README.md

 All intel Sandy Bridge core and uncore counters are documented in detail in their corresponding source code and via Doxygen, e.g. `intel_snb.c`.
+Many processor-related performance counters are configurable using their corresponding control registers.
+The use of these registers is described in the source code and Doxygen.

 \note All chip architecture related types are checked for existence at run time.
 Therefore, it is unnecessary for the user to filter for